The Best Herbs for SIBO Treatment

 While oregano oil can be beneficial for SIBO, it is essential to use it under the guidance of a healthcare professional.
 The potency of oregano oil means that it should be used in appropriate doses and for a limited duration to avoid potential side effects or interactions with other treatments.

 In 2009, scientists tested oregano oil (Origanum vulgare Linn.) against 111 gram-positive bacteria from 23 different species.
 The oil successfully exhibited antibacterial activity.
-However, when the oil was decocted, the bacteria became resistant.
+However, decocting the oil made the bacteria resistant.

 Allicin, a compound derived from fresh garlic, combats SIBO due to several notable properties:

-- Strong Antimicrobial Properties: Allicin inhibits the growth of various bacteria, fungi, and viruses, which aids in reducing the overgrowth of harmful bacteria in the small intestine.
+- Strong Antimicrobial Support: Allicin fights bacteria, fungi and viruses, helping reduce harmful bacteria overgrowth in the small intestine.

 - Disruption of Bacterial Cell Function: Allicin interferes with bacterial cell processes, such as enzyme activity and cell membrane integrity.
 This leads to the death of harmful bacteria, helping alleviate bacterial overgrowth.

-- Selective Action on Pathogens: While allicin is effective against a wide range of harmful bacteria, it tends to have a lesser impact on beneficial bacteria like Lactobacillus and Bifidobacterium.
+- Selective Action: Allicin targets harmful bacteria while having less effect on beneficial ones like Lactobacillus and Bifidobacterium.
 This selective action helps maintain a healthy balance of gut microbiota.

 - Anti-inflammatory Effects: Allicin possesses anti-inflammatory properties, which can help reduce inflammation in the gut lining often associated with SIBO.
 This can alleviate symptoms such as bloating, abdominal pain, and discomfort.